Aurore (2005 film): Synopsis

 Oréus promptly confronts Father Leduc with the marriage contract and threatens to report him to the local bishop if he refuses to cooperate.
 Meanwhile, Marie-Anne has gathered all of her children in the kitchen, and after reciting an excerpt from the Catechism, she takes a red-hot metal poker out of the fireplace and burns Aurore with it repeatedly as the other children watch in horror.
 Marie-Anne continues to burn Aurore with the poker until well after nightfall; she only stops after one of her sons pleads with her.

 One day, Exilda stops by the Gagnon house and walks upstairs, discovering Aurore unconscious.
 Marie-Anne then surprises her, and the two go downstairs.
 Marie-Anne tries to justify her treatment of Aurore, claiming she was a detestable child who was conceived in sin.
 Exilda soon becomes fed up with her and yells at her to be quiet.
 When Télesphore gets home, Exilda tells him to go upstairs and see what has happened.

 When Oréus and several others, including doctors, arrive at Aurore's home, it is too late—she has collapsed on the stairs and has suffered another beating at the hands of Marie-Anne.
 Doctors are unable to save Aurore, and she dies of blood poisoning.

 As he is conducting an autopsy on Aurore, Father Leduc sees all of Aurore's wounds and realizes that she was, in fact, being abused.
 He then breaks down in tears.
 Shortly after, he pays a visit to a very drunk Oréus, who swears at him.
 Father Leduc confesses to Oréus that he never wanted to move to Fortierville; his dream has been to make it to the Vatican.
 Oréus then blames Father Leduc for not intervening sooner, which might have saved Aurore's life.

 After Aurore's funeral, Télesphore and Marie-Anne are immediately arrested.
 Télesphore is sentenced to life in prison for manslaughter.
 Marie-Anne is initially sentenced to death by hanging for second degree murder.
 She is, however, given a life sentence, but health issues force her to leave the jail, and she later dies from breast and brain cancer.

 The following Sunday, during his sermon, Father Leduc urges the people of Fortierville to put Aurore's tragic death behind them, but Oréus swears that he will never forget it.
 He and all the other churchgoers then walk out of the church.

-Wracked with guilt and remorse, the priest later kills himself with explosives.
+Wracked with guilt and remorse, the priest later kills himself with TNT explosives.

 The film ends with an epilogue of Aurore's abusive parents and a picture of her real-life grave.